jcoreNL/docker-102-workshop/README.md

 credentials in the docker-compose file and you should be able to see the database we described in it.

-Another thing that is worth mentioning about the `links` option, is that it impacts the order in which containers start up, which you probably already saw in the output of running `docker-compose`.
+As you might have gussed is that the `depends_on` impacts the order in which containers start up, which you probably already saw in the output of running `docker-compose`.
 In this case it first started the `db` container, followed by `phppgadmin`.
 Keep in mind that it did not wait for the `db` container to be ready.
 It will not wait until the application of the first container is ready, which means that it’s quite possible that the MongoDB wasn’t ready when `phppgadmin` started.
-There is also a `depends_on` option which has the same syntax as `links` and impacts the start up order in much the same way.
+The deprecated `links` option which has the same syntax as `depends_on`, impacts the start up order in much the same way.

 There is no way to tell Docker that it needs to wait for the application